Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Introduction

 \subsection{Method of proof}

 In a series of papers culminating in \cite{PR-ht} (see also \cite{colmez-Lp}), Perrin-Riou developed a method for computing the leading coefficient of algebraic $p$-adic $L$-functions in terms of arithmetic invariants.
-In the setting of this paper, her methods allow one to determine a formula for $\varrho_{\rm alg}$ and the image $\overline{F_{\ppbar}^{\rm BDP}}\in J^{\varrho_{\rm alg}}/J^{{\varrho_{\rm alg}}+1}$ precisely when the sequence
+In the setting of this paper, her methods allow one to determine a formula for $\varrho_{\rm alg}$ and the image $\overline{F_{\ppbar}^{\rm BDP}}\in J^{\varrho_{\rm alg}}/J^{{\varrho_{\rm alg}}+1}$ (up to a $p$-adic unit) precisely when the sequence